 Central Michigan CSA Program

 Membership is in full swing for this years CSA program and we have welcomed a bunch of new members already.
-If you’ve never participated in a CSA or “farm co-op” learn more about how a CSA works by reading through this page and others on this website.
+If you’ve never participated in a CSA or “farm co-op” learn more about how a CSA works by reading through this page, and learn more about our vegetable farm on the Farm page.
 I’m also more than happy to discuss our growing methods and philosophy in person or over the phone.
-Our CSA program is moving into it’s 4th year.
+Our Mid Michigan CSA program is moving into it’s 4th year.
 It has more than doubled each year and we will have around 150 shares available in 2014 for families in the central Michigan area.
-2014 CSA Pick-Up locations will include:
+2014 CSA Pick-Up locations will include: (I’m open to additional locations)

 - Midland Michigan at the farmers market by the Tridge on Wednesdays between 7 am and 12pm